ly3xqhl8g9/delicense/README.md

-The `delicense` is meant to state the radical openness of the associated data.
+The `delicense` is meant to state the radical openness of the associated `data`.

+Through `data` a wide array of entities are covered: from source code or other types of files, to schematics and recipes of software and/or hardware, to actual database contents.

 The `delicense` scaffolds an opt-in royalty-like payment system, where an user of the `delicense`, a `delicensor`, is free to choose if they want to pay-back 1% of their winnings to the pooled delicense owners.